BDC Hamburger Icon

 Outbound surveys and polls are an underrated feature of IVR systems.
 If you’re a marketing or advertising professional, you know that no matter how well you deliver a message, your business’s longevity depends on client satisfaction.

 You can use scripted IVR calls to reach out to clients you’ve worked with and have them take a quick touch-tone or voice poll.
 Finding out what your clients like (and what they don’t like) and asking for their suggestions is invaluable.
-And when you use a recording to conduct the poll, clients are more likely to be honest in their replies.
+When you use a recording to conduct the poll, clients are more likely to be honest in their replies.

 3. Expand your mobile marketing.

-When you read about IVR systems and marketing, one of the most commonly referenced topics is mobile marketing with IVRs.
+When you read about IVR systems and marketing, one of the most commonly referenced topics is mobile device marketing with IVRs.
 Cold-calling is a tough game, but with IVR you can automate the process of reaching out to prospective clients.

 In-house IVR systems are typically less expensive than outsourcing campaigns to telemarketing companies or insourcing them with your own staff.
 Data is also attached to IVR systems, so following the end of a marketing campaign, you can analyze which demographics responded the best to your calls and adjust accordingly.